altoxml/board/minutes/2021/2021-02-25 ALTO Board Meeting Minutes.md

 _wrt agenda item 6_.
 Other business:

-Clemens made a plug for the upcoming [ICDAR](https://icdar2021.org/) conference, which will be held in Lausanne, and which will have both an in-person and virtual component.
+Clemens made a plug for the upcoming [ICDAR](https://icdar2021.org/) conference, to be held in Lausanne, Switzerland, on September 5-10, and which will have both an in-person and virtual component.
 The next Board meeting will likely be held in April.